 Bottom line: off-grid is possible, but it might cost more than you think

 Going off-grid isn’t cheap.
-And considering the cost of going solar and staying connected to the grid averages under $18,000 in 2020, it’s hard to justify the extra cost of going off-grid.
+And considering the cost of going solar and staying connected to the grid averages continues to fall in 2021, it’s hard to justify the extra cost of going off-grid.

 For property owners with unusually low electricity loads, an off-grid solar solution might be practical.
 However, for the vast majority of solar shoppers, going off the grid with solar is a much more involved and expensive process than you might initially think.
 Costs, physical space constraints, and energy-hungry habits all contribute to make going off the grid a daunting proposition.